An 8 Days Central Europe Itinerary - Prague, Vienna, Bratislava, and Budapest

 The Giant Ferris Wheel: Getting on to the Ferrari wheel is an excellent way of seeing the best of Vienna.
 This Ferrari wheel was constructed during 1897.

 Today your Austria Tour is going to end!
-You’ll be traveling from Vienna to Bratislava, that is going to take just an hour.
+Youll be traveling from Vienna to Bratislava, which is going to take just an hour.
 Bratislava lies on the way to Budapest!

 The key attraction of Bratislava is the Old Town.
 You can see most of it in just a few hours.
 The first spot is going to be the Church of St. Elizabeth.

-Church of St. Elizabeth: This 1913 built Church has a marshmallow-like structure and it’s the outer structure that makes it a worth visiting place.
+Church of St. Elizabeth: This 1913 Church has a marshmallow-like structure and its the outer structure that makes it a worth visiting place.

 Day 7: Bratislava to Budapest